VOL. III - APPENDIX N

 - David Bruce Barton.
 Born 1 February 1931,

 In 1939 they were living at Weston, Rushlake Green where Fred was a builder's labourer.
 Evelyn was on "unpaid domestic duties".

-It is possible that Fred was the executor of his Aunt, Lucy Ann Wood's estate when she died in 1952 (Appendix M).
+It is possible that Fred was the executor of his aunt, Lucy Ann Wood's estate when she died in 1952 (Appendix M).
 He is described as a roadman. both of their sons are listed.

 Peter Edward Barton married Elizabeth Holmes in 1948.
 They had three children.
-Major (Quartermaster) Peter Edward Barton of Corps of Royal Military Police was awarded a MBE in the 1977 New Years Honours List.
+Major (Quartermaster) Peter Edward Barton of Corps of Royal Military Police was awarded an MBE in the 1977 New Year's Honours List.
 Peter Edward Barton MBE died on 7 March 2011 at Worthing.
 Elizabeth died on 7 December 2021.